-While businesses aren’t required to offer a contribution match, it’s still a good idea.
-Robertson said matching contributions generate goodwill and, since they are deductible, drive down a business’s tax liability.
+While businesses aren’t required to offer a 401(k) contribution match for employees, it’s still a good idea.
+Robertson said matching contributions can boost employee morale and, because they are deductible, drive down a business’s tax liability.

-If you want to offer a matching program but are afraid some employees will just take the money and run, consider a vesting schedule.
-With a vesting schedule, employees can’t take the employer’s contributions until they have participated in the retirement plan for a certain length of time.
+If you want to offer a matching program but you’re afraid some employees will just take the money and run, consider a vesting schedule.
+With this arrangement, employees can’t take the employer’s contributions until the employees have participated in the retirement plan for a certain length of time.

 For example, employer matching contributions might not fully vest for three years.
 If an employee leaves for another job before those three years are up, they aren’t entitled to all of the contributions the employer has made on their behalf.
-They do get to take all of the money they have personally contributed with them, of course.
+Of course, they do get to take all of the money they have personally contributed.
 [Read related article: Employee Retirement Plans: A Buyer’s Guide]

 Some companies opt for profit-sharing contributions to employees’ 401(k) accounts when business is good.
 As mentioned above, these contributions are also tax deductible.